 History, American Studies

-I am excited to begin my first year on honor council, and will work to maintain the thriving community of trust that defines the St. Olaf student body.
-Oles are a responsible and accountable group; it will be an honor to work towards the high standards of decency and excellence our campus embodies.
+On my second year as a council representative, I will continue to maintain the thriving community of trust that defines the St. Olaf student body.
+Oles are a responsible and accountable group; it has been an honor to work towards the high standards of decency and excellence our campus embodies.

 Suvd Davaadorj, ’20

-Every time I leave my laptop in the library for hours or am able to take my tests without proctors, I am reminded of the Honor Code.
-After coming to St. Olaf, I have realized the existence of the Honor Code was one of the reasons I felt at home.
-Unlike most colleges, our mailboxes are unlocked, but I trust my fellow Oles.
-Everywhere on campus, I could see how everyone trusted each other.
-Representing my class and serving on the Honor Council for my second-year is a privilege because I have been able to do what I care about.
+Every time I take my tests without proctors, I am reminded of the Honor Code.
+After coming to St. Olaf, I realized the existence of the Honor Code was one of the reasons I felt at home.
+Our community trusts each other and that has strenghtened my relationship with my friends, peers, and professors.
+Representing my class and serving on the Honor Council is a privilege, and I am grateful to the Honor Council members for sharing these common values.